Warren Forrest: Serial murder accusations

-Ever since his initial convictions, Forrest has remained a suspect in multiple kidnappings, disappearances and murders committed in Clark County during the early 1970s.
-He has refused to cooperate with investigators out of fear of further prosecution, and the facts of the criminal cases and his involvement in them have become increasingly confusing over the years.

-In 2017, at yet another parole hearing, Forrest unexpectedly confessed to murdering Krista Blake and the kidnappings of Daria Wightman and Norma Countryman.
-He stated that at the time of her murder, Blake had been deeply depressed, severely stressed and suffering from the effects of a mental illness - he claimed that he did not intend to kill her at first, but eventually did it because she attempted to escape.
+Since his initial convictions, Forrest has remained a suspect in multiple kidnappings, disappearances and murders committed in Clark County during the early-1970s.
+He has refused to cooperate with investigators.
+In 2017, at another parole hearing, Forrest confessed to murdering Krista Blake and to the initial kidnappings.
+He stated that Blake had been deeply depressed at the time of her murder, as well as severely stressed and suffering from the effects of a mental illness, and claimed that he did not intend to kill her at first, but eventually did so because she attempted to escape.
 He also candidly confessed to a total of 16 crimes involving women between 1971 and 1974, ranging from voyeurism to murder.
 In spite of this, he claimed that he had killed nobody else besides Blake, and that he was remorseful for his actions.
 Despite his admissions, his application was denied and he was prohibited from filing further appeals until March 2022.
-The Parole Board stated that he continued to pose a danger to society and made minimal progress in ammeliorating his behavior.
+The Parole Board stated that he continued to pose a danger to society and made minimal progress in ameliorating his behavior.